 Being a doula is what I’m meant to do in this lifetime.
 Someone once asked me, “What do you get from being a doula?”
 It’s simple.
 I'm invited to witness miracles.
 And I enjoy every minute of it.

 What about you?
 What are you birth planning goals and expectations?
-If you’re seriously considering engaging a doula, contact me to set up an in-person consultation.
+If you’re considering engaging a doula, contact me to set up an in-person or phone consultation.

 “I’ve been fortunate to witness incredible changes for birthing women in Baton Rouge over the years,